sebastianmarinc/sebastianmarinc/README.md

 ## Hi, Seb here!
-I'm a behavioral data scientist 💻:brain:
+I'm a data scientist and social science researcher 💻

 👋 I'm psychologist turned data scientist, building bridges between the two fields to create more personal and intuitive AI systems + data products for everyone